Estate Planning

 Estate Tax vs Inheritance Tax: What’s the Difference?

-Estate tax and inheritance tax are two distinct forms of taxation that apply to the assets transferred upon someone's death, but they differ significantly in terms of who is responsible for the payment and how the taxes are assessed.
-The estate tax, often dubbed the "death tax," is levied on the total value of the deceased person's estate before the assets are distributed to the beneficiaries.
+Estate Tax: Often dubbed the "death tax," it is levied on the total value of the deceased person's estate before the assets are distributed to the beneficiaries.
 It's a federal tax, with some states also imposing their own estate taxes, and is paid out of the estate itself, reducing the amount that eventually passes to the heirs.
-The rate at which estate tax is applied depends on the total value of the estate, with higher value estates subject to higher tax rates, after accounting for any applicable exemptions.
+The rate at which estate tax is applied depends on the total value of the estate, with higher-value estates subject to higher tax rates, after accounting for any applicable exemptions.

-In contrast, the inheritance tax is imposed directly on the beneficiaries who receive assets from the estate.
+Inheritance Tax: Imposed directly on the beneficiaries who receive assets from the estate.
 Not all states have an inheritance tax, but in those that do, the rate can vary depending on the beneficiary's relationship to the deceased, with closer relatives often paying a lower tax rate or being exempt entirely.
 This means that, under inheritance tax laws, the amount each beneficiary owes in taxes can differ based on their individual inheritance and their relationship to the deceased.
-Understanding the differences between these taxes is crucial for effective estate planning and for beneficiaries to anticipate their potential tax liabilities.

 How to Reduce or Avoid Federal Estate Tax